MelissaPabst/SavvyDAPython/Week3/Class1.md

 **std**: Standard deviation.
 It's a measure of how spread out numbers are.
 You can read about standard deviation [here](https://www.mathsisfun.com/data/standard-deviation.html).

-**5-number summary**: This is a statistics grouping that includes the minimum value, the 25% quadrant, the median (50%, or middle value), the 75% quadrant, and the maximum value.
+**5-number summary**: This is a statistics grouping that includes the minimum value, the 25% quartile, the median (50%, or middle value), the 75% quartile, and the maximum value.
 More about the 5-number summary can be found [here](https://www.thoughtco.com/what-is-the-five-number-summary-3126237).

 (Note: You will have some of these computations as homework.
 It's important to know the meaning behind the numbers you deliver to a customer and be able to explain how you arrived at those values.
 This is a data analysis class--of course it involves math!
 It's nice that we have pandas to do the math for us, but you still need to understand the concepts.)